 Evaporated cane juice is just what the name says: fresh sugar cane juice that is evaporated and then crystallized.
 It is straw-colored with a richer flavor than white sugar.
 Other than having some trace minerals, which aren’t found in white sugar, there is no real difference between the two.

-The problem with all types of sugar is not that they are "bad” for you, but that we eat far too much of them.
+The problem with all types of sugar is not that they are inherently “bad” for you, but that we consume far too much of them.
 Sugary foods and drinks contribute to obesity and tooth decay.
-They also can raise the glycemic index of meals, putting a burden on the pancreas and raising the risk of insulin resistance, which in turn can increase your risks of obesity, diabetes, unhealthy blood levels of fat and cholesterol and high blood pressure.
+They also can raise the glycemic index of meals, putting a burden on the pancreas and raising the risk of insulin resistance, which in turn can increase risks of obesity, diabetes, unhealthy blood levels of fat and cholesterol and high blood pressure.
 And, although there’s no scientific proof of a connection, many parents notice that their children tend to become hyperactive after eating sweets.

 Andrew Weil, M.D.

 American Heart Association, “How Much Sugar is Too Much,” https://www.heart.org/en/healthy-living/healthy-eating/eat-smart/sugar/how-much-sugar-is-too-much